A beautiful, simple flatbread for holiday appetizer season. Just top a pre-baked naan with creamy ricotta and jewel-colored pomegranate salsa.

 - Combine pomegranate seeds, cranberries, shallot, oil, vinegar, honey, parsley, orange zest and salt in a bowl.

-- Place flatbread on a preheated grill rack or baking stone in a 450-degree oven; toast until warm and edges are lightly toasted, 5 – 10 minutes.
+- Place flatbread on a preheated grill rack or baking stone in a 450 (230C) degree oven.
+Toast until warm and edges are lightly brown, 5-10 minutes.

 - Spoon ricotta over warm flatbread and spread lightly.
-Arrange arugula over ricotta; cut into serving pieces.
+Arrange arugula over ricotta and cut the naan into serving pieces.
 Top each slice with salsa.